Turn the Other Cheek?

 Does Jesus want us to be doormats, suckers who allow ourselves to be taken advantage of by every bully, dictator and gangster that comes down the pike?

 Let’s look at a few examples.
 David did not kill Saul, the Lord’s anointed (1 Sam 26).
 But neither did he give himself up.
-He resisted the injustice of the insecure king even while he respected Saul’s sacred office.
+He resisted the injustice of his insecure king even while he respected the king’s sacred office.
 When the citizens of Nazareth tried to throw Jesus over the brow of the hill, he slipped through the crowds and escaped (Lk 4:29-30).
 His time had not yet come.
-When Henry VIII divorced his wife, married another, and declared himself head of the Church, his Chancellor, Thomas More, quietly did everything he could ethically do to avoid execution (see the movie A Man for All Seasons).
+When Henry VIII divorced his wife, married another, and declared himself head of the Church, his Chancellor, Thomas More, did everything he could ethically do to avoid execution (see the movie A Man for All Seasons).

 Tough love sometimes demands we say tough words.
 Jesus called the Pharisees hypocrites and publicly exposed their sophistry (Mark 7).
 After sentence was pronounced, Thomas More loudly proclaimed to the packed courtroom that the King had no right to make himself head of the Church of England.